 With kids facing daily temptations of processed snacks and electronic devices, many parents and schools find it hard to get the message out about nutrition and fitness.
-By adolescence, nearly one-third of kids in the United States will be considered overweight, so teaching the importance of healthy living at a young age is crucial.

 Schools have a particular opportunity to educate students and parents, and within schools, many PTOs are finding ways to make healthy living both manageable and fun.
 They’ve looked beyond traditional teaching of nutrition and fitness to host interactive events that don’t exhaust their volunteer base or their budget.